TheAbominableAutisticArchivist/ErdtreeRemembrances/README.md

 The archive is currently work-in-progress and will be updated erratically.
 Feel free to create your own archives and your own organization of screenshots using my work.
 I also welcome any information on missing screenshots, including missing items and missing dialogue (I'm well aware I'm missing many NPC kill/death quotes).
 Any screenshots you are able to share would also be greatly appreciated.

 **Disclaimer**<br>
-The archivest is a codelet.
+The archivist is a codelet.
 The history of commits will look stupid.